tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_4.md

 **minutes:**

 - Documentation: can combine the different markdown files into one pdf file in the end
-- Sprites for character had been found that conform to user’s preferred high resolution, considered actions that the main character need such as attacking, walking and mining
+- Sprites for character had been found that conform to user’s preferred high resolution, considered actions that the main character needs such as attacking, walking and mining
 Rock enemy sprite was found.
 The sprites can be changed in size as the game needs, such as reducing or increasing the rock enemy sprite size

 ![](./week_4_artifacts/main%20character%20sprite.png)
 ![](./week_4_artifacts/enemy%20sprite.png)

 - Found background music for different environments and scenes (e.g. boss fight)
-- Implement sounds in reaction to input/an event, have background music playing when at main menu and when playing the game
+- Implement sounds in reaction to input/an event, have background music playing when at the main menu and when playing the game
-- Add more details to storyline, and find a name for the game
+- Add more details to  the storyline, and find a name for the game
 - Found some potential main menu background design images
 - A testing map can be created with different types of objects (e.g. trees, rocks...)
 - Think about crafting in the game, can find more sprites